justinmayhew/greenstalk/docs/quickstart.rst

 -----------

-Every job has an associated time to run (TTR) value specified by the ``ttr`` argument to :meth:`put <greenstalk.Client.put>`.
-As soon as a job is reserved, ``beanstalkd`` starts the timer.
-If the client doesn't send a :meth:`delete
+Every job has an associated time to run (TTR) value specified by the ``ttr`` argument to the :meth:`put <greenstalk.Client.put>` method.
+It defaults to 60 seconds.

+As soon as a job is reserved, ``beanstalkd`` starts a timer.
+If the client doesn't send a :meth:`delete <greenstalk.Client.delete>`, :meth:`release
-<greenstalk.Client.delete>`, :meth:`release <greenstalk.Client.release>`, or
+<greenstalk.Client.release>`, or :meth:`bury <greenstalk.Client.bury>` command
-:meth:`bury <greenstalk.Client.bury>` command within the TTR, the job will time out and be released back into the ready queue.
+within the TTR, the job will time out and be released back into the ready queue.

+If more time is required to complete a job, the :meth:`touch
-Clients can also use the :meth:`touch <greenstalk.Client.touch>` method before the job times out to refresh the TTR.
+<greenstalk.Client.touch>` method can be used to refresh the TTR.

 Job Lifecycle
 -------------